 There are many brands available online, or at your neighborhood gardening supply store.
 Choose one that has a good texture and decent water retention and water drainage properties.

-Some soil mix brands automatically adapt to be at the correct pH level.
+Some soil mix brands automatically adapt to be at the correct pH level for cannabis.

 This is important because if the pH level is too high or too low, your plants may show signs of nutrient deficiency even though you feed them the right amount of nutrients.